hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 # Learning about our users

-> The information in this document is synthesized in a [GoogleSlides presentation](https://docs.google.com/presentation/d/1aUbKOclu5MvQBYeWlLE0W4tgN_4UJX_7so7zeKGZl2s/edit?usp=sharing).
+> The information in this document is synthesized in a [Google Slides presentation](https://docs.google.com/presentation/d/1aUbKOclu5MvQBYeWlLE0W4tgN_4UJX_7so7zeKGZl2s/edit?usp=sharing).

 ## Definition and justification of the problem